kigster/sym/README.md

 ### Natural Language Based API

-This is the spec for an alternative CLI that is at feature parity with the standard flag-based CLI.
+This is the proposed mini-idea/specification for an alternative CLI that is at a feature parity with the standard flag-based CLI.

-    shhh encrypt with $key string 'hello' and save to output.enc shhh edit file 'hamlet.enc' encrypted with $key shhh decrypt file'hamlet.enc' encrypted with $key \ and save to hamlet.txt
-    shhh encrypt with keychain $item file $input
+    shhh encrypt with $key string 'hello' and save to output.enc shhh edit file 'passwords.enc' encrypted with $key shhh decrypt file /etc/secrets encrypted with $key save to ./secrets shhh encrypt with keychain $item file $input

 ## License